QnnOkabayashi/qnnokabayashi.github.io/_posts/2022-9-5-Diplomat @ Google.md

 programming languages, Diplomat is able to reason about the types and generate conversion code between the two over FFI when calling Rust methods.

-The problem with this model is that sometimes we don't want to convert a value at the boundary because it's only ever used to call back into Rust code.
-This is solved by opaque structs.
+This introduces a problem: sometimes we don't want to convert certain values at the boundary because their internals are, well, _internal_, and we only want to expose their functionality.
+This is where opaque structs come into play.

 ### Opaque vs Non-Opaque Structs